hoangthanhlamm/multithread_parallel_processing/README.md

 ## Example

-Example job to calculate sum of the squares of the first billion natural numbers
+Example job to calculate sum of the squares of the first billion natural numbers.

 ```python
 from multithread_processing.base_job import BaseJob